 Your business is growing.
-Make sure it’s protected with workers compensation insurance.
+So how do you know when it’s time to protect it with workers compensation insurance?

-If you employ one or more people (even on a part-time basis), you’ll need workers compensation coverage.
-Most states require business owners to carry a workers compensation insurance policy, so if you want to stay on the right side of the law, you’ll need this insurance.Start your quote
+If you employ one or more people (even on a part-time basis), you may need workers compensation coverage.
+Most states require business owners to carry this policy when you hire your first employee, so it’s worth knowing the specific requirements in the state where you operate.

 Workers compensation insurance does not cover:

-Whether you hire a full-time employee, a part-time employee, or a subcontractor, you’re legally required to carry workers compensation insurance.
+Whether you hire a full-time employee, a part-time employee, or a subcontractor, you may be legally required to carry workers compensation insurance.
 Keep in mind that your state may determine how much coverage you’re required to carry.

 The owner of the business (that’s you!) pays for the policy premiums.
-If an employee gets injured, hurt, or sick on the job, that’s where your workers compensation insurance comes into play.
-Your insurance provider will pay out any costs and claims associated with the illness or accident, up to your coverage limit.
+If an employee gets injured, hurt, or sick on the job, that’s where your workers compensation insurance can come into play.
+Your insurance provider may pay out any costs and claims associated with the illness or accident, up to your coverage limit.

 A certificate of insurance (COI) provides proof that your business is protected in case your employees get injured or sick while on the job.
 Your workers compensation insurance can help you demonstrate to third-parties that you have your legally required coverage.
 For example, if a government contract requires you to have workers compensation insurance, showing your certificate could help land you the project.